geomapfish/geomapfish_website/content/pages/2_functionalities.md

 Read the documentation:

 * The server part of GeoMapFish is [c2cgeoportal](https://github.com/camptocamp/c2cgeoportal/).
-* The client part of GeoMapFish 2.x is an Angular library called [ngeo](https://github.com/camptocamp/ngeo/).
+* The client part of GeoMapFish is an Angular library called [ngeo](https://github.com/camptocamp/ngeo/).
-* The client part of GeoMapFish 1.x is an ExtJS library called [CGXP](https://github.com/camptocamp/cgxp/).

 ## GeoMapFish Viewer